nickf1227/TN-Bench/README.md

    ```
    git clone https://github.com/nickf1227/TN-Bench.git && cd TN-Bench && python3 truenas-bench.py
    ```
-The script will display system and pool information, then prompt you to continue with the benchmarks.
-Follow the prompts to complete the benchmarking process.

-### Running the Script with 128K block size
+### NEW for v1.06 Running the Script with 128K block size

    ```
    git clone https://github.com/nickf1227/TN-Bench.git && cd TN-Bench && python3 truenas-bench-128k.py
    ```

 The script will display system and pool information, then prompt you to continue with the benchmarks.
 Follow the prompts to complete the benchmarking process.